 Not even an hour further along the Sturt Highway in the township of Waikerie.
 However, it’s well worth at least a quick stop in to check out the Silo Art and great views from the cliffs over the Murray River.

-If at this point of the trip you need fuel, or anything else, its a bit more of a detour into the actual township of Waikerie.
+If, at this point of the trip, you need fuel, or anything else, it’s a bit more of a detour into the actual township of Waikerie.

-Nuriootpa/Barossa Valley, SA
+Nuriootpa/Barossa Valley, SAit’s

-That wraps up the best places to stop along the Sturt Highway between Sydney and Adelaide to help you in planning your trip.
+That wraps up the best places to stop along the Sturt Highway between Sydney and Adelaide to help you in planning your road trip.

 If you’d like to get more information to help plan your trip to and around Australia… Check out the rest of my blog posts.